 24 days all gone.
 Not much sleep in the night.
 Arrive LHR 05h15, very quick (business class!) off the plane and pick up luggage.
 I went to the business class lounge and went out to look for Don and Joy every 15 minutes.
 They were there by 06h00, wonderful.
 Home for a leisurely breakfast.

-After all my work trips to China, I decided it was time to visit my much-loved country of China as a special for her 60th birthday.
-And we preced that with a visit to our friends Julia and Teng (who had lived next door to us in number 25 while he was studying for a PhD in law) in Taiwan.
+After all my work trips to China, I decided it was time to visit my much-loved country of China with Joy as a special for her 60th birthday.
+And we preceded that with a visit to our friends Julia and Teng (who had lived next door to us in number 25 while he was studying for a PhD in law) in Taiwan.

 Thursday 19th October 1995